rpocklin/emailcomposer-plugin/README.md

 # EmailComposer with attachments handling

+## Notice

+*This plugin only works with Steroids 2.7.x.
+For Steroids 3.1.x, you should use https://github.com/jcjee/email-composer/ instead.*

+## Plugin

 [Plugman](https://github.com/apache/cordova-plugman)-compatible email composer plugin with attachements, combined from [EmailComposer Plugin for iOS](https://github.com/phonegap/phonegap-plugins/tree/master/iOS/EmailComposerWithAttachments) and [EmailComposer Plugin for Android](https://github.com/phonegap/phonegap-plugins/tree/master/Android/EmailComposerWithAttachments)

 ## Usage with Steroids